janiavdv/scrappy/README.md

 ## Tests:
 For this project, we primarily chose to focus on testing the backend.
-Thus, the bulk of our tests were written in IntelliJ using JUnit in the HandlerTest file.
+Thus, the bulk of our tests were written in IntelliJ using JUnit in the HandlerTest, AlgorithmHandlerTest, and VectorTest file.
-1.
+1. HandlerTest:  we used an @BeforeEach to set up a new NYTHandler, QuoteHandler, and DatabaseHandler before each test.
+Then, we tested that the handler was successfully fetching from the external APIs.
+Next, we tested that data was successfully being added to a mock database.
-2.
+2. AlgorithmHandlerTest: tests that the gallery algorithm and its components work
-3.
+3. VectorTest: unit testing the vectorization and cosine scores between words

 - NOTE: We also have very basic frontend tests to ensure all components render properly on the webapp (in App.test.tsx).
 However, we mostly determined frontend